 - 1. Note the location of all safety devices, i.e., fire extinguishers, safety shower. - 2.
-Standard Precautions are always to be followed, no exceptions. - Personal Protective Equipment gloves and a fully buttoned lab coat must be worn when manipulating specimens.
-In rare instances a face shield may be required if there is the potential for splattering.
-NOTE: PPE must be removed before exiting the laboratory. - 4.
-Wash your hands properly with soap at the beginning and end of a lab session and any time gloves are removed. - 5.
-Specimens must be centrifuged with stoppers on. - 6.
-Leave aisles free of any obstruction. - 7.
-No food or drink is allowed in the student laboratory. - 8.
-Long hair must be pulled back. - 9.
+Standard Precautions are always to be followed, no exceptions. - 3.
+Personal Protective Equipment (PPE) gloves and a fully closed lab coat must be worn when manipulating specimens.
+In rare instances a face shield may be required if there is the potential for splattering. - 4.
+PPE must be removed before exiting the laboratory. - 5.
+Wash your hands properly with soap at the beginning and end of a lab session and any time gloves are removed. - 6.
+Specimens must be centrifuged with stoppers on. - 7.
+Leave aisles free of any obstruction. - 8.
+No food or drink is allowed in the student laboratory. - 9.
+Long hair or hair which hangs in the face must be pulled back. - 10.
 Only closed-toe shoes are allowed in the laboratory.
-Students with inappropriate footwear will not be allowed to enter until the appropriate footwear is worn. - 10.
-Wipe down the work area with disinfectant (i.e., 10% bleach) at the beginning and end of each lab session and as needed. - 11.
+Students with inappropriate footwear will not be allowed to enter until the appropriate footwear is worn.

+- 11. Wipe down the work area with disinfectant (i.e., 10% bleach) at the beginning and end of each lab session and as needed. - 12.
 Regular trash does not go into biohazard waste bags.
-Only trash that is contaminated with blood or body fluids is to be placed in the red biohazard bags. - 12.
+Only trash that is contaminated with blood or body fluids is to be placed in the red biohazard bags. - 13.
 Broken glass or needles must be discarded into a biohazard sharps container.
-NOTE: Broken glass must not be picked up with hands, use a broom and dustpan. - 13.
+NOTE: Broken glass must not be picked up with hands, use a broom and dustpan. - 14.
 Report any blood/body fluid exposure or injury to your instructor immediately